openmultiplayer/web/docs/scripting/resources/gametextstyles.md

 ---
 title: GameText Styles
-description: GameText Styles used in textdraws and gametext
+description: GameText Styles used in textdraws and gametext.
 ---

 This page covers everything you need to know about gametext styles, and how they can be used in textdraws and in text rendered for a (single) player.